ypereirareis/ypereirareis.github.io/_posts/2015-12-01-docker-container-external-links-alias-hosts-unavailable.markdown

 I can see two reasons for this:

-* The service container is starting and the startup process is not finished yet.
+* The service container is starting and the startup process of the main/app container is not finished yet.
 * The application you run (apache, nginx,...) starts before the `/etc/hosts` file has been updated internally by docker.

 ## The solution

-So far, the only solution I have to fix the problem is to wait for local domains to become reachable, thanks to a shell script:
+So far, the only solution I have to fix the problem is to wait for local domains to become reachable, thanks to a shell script (you need netcat/nc command installed):

 <script src="https://gist.github.com/ypereirareis/964cd2d2b608faa371f5.js"></script>

 Use this script in the CMD section of the `Dockerfile` or in a custom startup script.

-You must set an environment variable to define hosts to wait for (with a specific format host1:port1 host2:port2 ...):
+You must set an environment variable to define hosts to wait for (with a specific format HOST:PORT):

+* db:3306
+* mainlatcher:1080
+* google.com:80

 {% highlight bash %}
 app:
     build: docker/app
     environment:
-      WAIT_FOR_HOSTS: mailcatcher:1080 google.com:80
+      WAIT_FOR_HOSTS: db:3306 mailcatcher:1080 google.com:80
+    links:
+      - db
     external_links:
       - mailcatcher
 {% endhighlight %}

+**TIPS:**

-**TIPS:** As you can see you can wait for an outside host to become available.
+* As you can see you can wait for an outside host to become available.
+* You can wait for links AND external_links.